List of The League of Gentlemen characters: Charlie and Stella Hull

 Charlie (Pemberton) and Stella (Shearsmith) are a husband and wife with a tempestuous relationship.
 They have grown to hate each other and quarrel endlessly, using unwilling third parties as mediators.
 These include their daughter's boyfriend Tony (Gatiss), a waiter, and a baby.
 Their daughter, Julie, is never seen.
-In the second live show, it is revealed that Julie died 10 years ago – she drowned in the bath when Stella went to check the lottery numbers instead of looking after her ("It was a Rollover..."
+In the second live show, it is revealed that Julie died ten years previously when she drowned in the bath when Stella went to check the lottery numbers instead of looking after her ("It was a Rollover..."
 Stella cries).
 Also in this live show, the warring couple appeared to reignite some degree of unity and compassion with Charlie agreeing that Stella could "still buy her [Julie] clothes!"

 Often, when their argument reaches its climax, the third party they used to mediate will either voice their displeasure or otherwise just awkwardly leave.
 At this point, Charlie and Stella usually appear to forget their argument and start talking to each other normally.
-Throughout the sketches in Series 1 and 2, we discover that Stella has a gambling addiction, and that she has slept with other men, including Tony.
+Throughout the sketches in Series 1 and 2, it is revealed that Stella has a gambling addiction, and that she has had sex with other men, including Tony.

 In the Christmas Special, the story is taken a step further, with both Charlie and Stella speaking to each other directly for the first time during their argument.
 Charlie visits the Reverend Bernice about a dream he keeps having where he is going to enter a line-dancing competition on Boxing Day.
 Frustrated with his obsession over his new hobby, Stella seeks help from her friend Donna (Liza Tarbuck), through the form of a secret organisation called "Solutions, Inc." (which is run by Val Denton and includes other local females such as Pauline, Vinnie & Reenie, Judee & Iris, and Pam Doove, all of whom wear white masks).
 She gives them three items belonging to Charlie, which they use to form a voodoo doll of him, saying that they will let her know the price when the deed is done.
 During the line-dancing competition, Charlie does very well until he falls (Val throws the doll to the ground) and cannot stop dancing (Pauline burns the doll's feet) and is forced to douse himself with beer (the women use water) to stop himself.
 He receives an extremely low score, effectively ruining his hobby and his confidence.